Note: This article only applies to Lumion 12.0.2 and older versions.

 1.10: If the Download Manager requests an Activation Code when you run it, please double-check that you have only copied the characters in the Activation Code from the Getting started with Lumion email, and not any spaces or other characters.

 Example email for Lumion 12:

 1.11: Lumion 10 and older versions only: Please also make sure that your anti-virus or security software is not preventing the Download Manager from creating a Lumion_VERSION folder in the folder below and from saving '.BINPART' files in this folder:

 - Drive:\ ...
 Users\USERNAME\AppData\Local\

 1.12: Lumion 10 and older versions only: Please make sure that the folder below is not being backed up regularly by backup/cloud backup software, e.g. OneDrive, GDrive, or DropBox.

 2. What if that does not resolve the problem?

-If it still isn't working it means that the security and or permissions settings on your computer and/or network are so strict that the Download Manager can't complete the operation.
+If it still isn't working it means that the security and or permissions settings on your computer and/or network are so strict that the Installer or Download Manager can't complete the operation.